kodekloudhub/community-faq/docs/linux-distro.md

 A distro comprises the following:

-1. A version of the Linux Kernel.
+1. A version of the Linux Kernel, selected by the distro's creators based on factors like the stability of it and the number of known issues.
 1. The standard utilities (sed, awk, grep, ls, cat etc., etc.).
 1. A package manager for the distro's specific package management system.
 1. Other pieces of software chosen by the distro's creators, e.g. for a security focused distro like Kali Linux, it will include a lot of software for hacking, penetration testing etc.